 who bring good tidings,

 “Your God reigns!”

 The team immediately highlighted the words “beautiful” and “on the mountains”.
 I didn’t really spot it.
 It reminded me of the Karen village on the mountains where the pastor told me I was beautiful!
 Shall I now bring good news to them?
-In retrospect, my mother also sent us this verse at the start the trip.
+Interestingly, my mother also sent us this verse at the start the trip.

 These seven signs might be confirming a God’s call on my life to mission work.
 There is great darkness in these lands, lost without Christ.
 My burden has moved from being a light to being a light in the darkest place, because that’s where the impact is highest.
 I want to serve in places where Christ has not been preached.
 In Thailand, only 1% of a population of 70 million people are Christians.
 Isn’t that dark?
 Don’t they need Jesus desperately?